 The transferor must apply for the MOF's written approval before conducting the transfer.
-Within 30 days from the date of MOF's approval, the transferor must make a public announcement of the transfer on two daily newspapers in five consecutive issues and must notify the policyholders in writing, who will be entitled to terminate their policies within 15 days from the date of receipt of the notice of the transferor if they do not agree with the transfer plan.
+Within 30 days from the date of MOF's approval, the transferor must make a public announcement of the transfer (a) in two daily newspapers in five consecutive issues, or (b) on their websites as from January 1, 2023, and must notify the policyholders in writing, who will be entitled to unilaterally terminate their policies within 15 days from the date of receipt of the notice if they do not agree with the transfer plan.